What is GUI Testing?

 Software experts use three major GUI testers worldwide to verify the precision and quality of graphical user interface elements.

 - Manual based Testing.

 Testers manually verified all graphics for the company document with the prerequisites.
 The multiplication (33X5), for instance, can be checked by manual testing.

 2) Record and Replay

-Record and Replay is and automated Graphical User Interface tool with that at the time of testing all the test are records.
+Record and Replay is an automated Graphical User Interface tool with all the test records at the time of testing.

 3) Model-Based Testing